Hope Jahren: Career and research

-Jahren earned her Ph.D in 1996 at the University of California, Berkeley in the field of soil science.
+Jahren earned her Ph.D. in 1996 at the University of California, Berkeley in the field of soil science.
 Her dissertation covered the formation of biominerals in plants and used novel stable isotope methods to examine the processes.
 From 1996 to 1999, she was an assistant professor at the Georgia Institute of Technology, then moved to Johns Hopkins University, where she stayed until 2008.

-At Georgia Tech, she conducted pioneering research on paleoatmospheres using fossilized plants, and discovered the second methane hydrate release event that occurred 117 million years ago.
+At Georgia Tech, she conducted research on paleoatmospheres using fossilized plants, and discovered the second methane hydrate release event that occurred 117 million years ago.
 She also spent a year on a Fulbright Award at the University of Copenhagen, learning DNA analysis techniques.

 While at Johns Hopkins, Jahren received media attention for her work with the fossil forests of Axel Heiberg Island.
 Her studies of the trees allowed her to estimate the environmental conditions on the island 45 million years ago.
 She and her collaborators analyzed depletion of oxygen isotopes to determine the weather patterns there that allowed large Metasequoia forests to flourish during the Eocene.
 Her research at Johns Hopkins also included the first extraction and analysis of DNA found in paleosol and the first discovery of stable isotopes existing in a multicellular organism's DNA.

-Jahren left Johns Hopkins for a full professorship at the University of Hawaii.
+In 2008, Jahren left Johns Hopkins for a full professorship at the University of Hawaii.
 Her research there focused on using stable isotope analysis to determine characteristics of the environment on different timescales.
 On September 1, 2016, Jahren became the J. Tuzo Wilson Professor at the University of Oslo's Centre for Earth Evolution and Dynamics, where she studies how living and fossil organisms are chemically linked to the environment.
+She is now an Adjunct Professor at the University of Louisiana at Lafayette.

+In addition to her research contributions, Jahren is also a writer.
+Her memoir "Lab Girl", published in 2016 gives perspectives on science and gender dynamics.
+Jahren discusses her experiences as a woman in the scientific field and reflects on the life lessons she learned during her childhood.
+She encompasses topics such as gender dynamics in STEM fields, the challenges encountered by women scientists, and her personal and professional journey to success as a scientist and author.
+"Lab Girl" chronicles her life and career in science.